cascarr/tribute-page/README.md

 Adding different types of text to a webpage, using headings, lists, and links.
 Changing emphasis on text using bold and italics.
-Embedding an image on the web page and image captions. as stated in the project requirement here https://devpractical.com/html-projects-tribute-page/
+Embedding an image on the web page and image captions. as stated in the project requirement here https://devpractical.com/html-projects-tribute-page/ and https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-tribute-page